cplace2019/DPR212-FrameworkProjectSC/README.md

 # DPR212-FrameworkProjectSC

-FrameworkProjectSC is a recap of my Framework Projectfor my CalculatorFX application development work utilizing the JavaFX Framework v8.
+FrameworkProjectSC is a recap of my Framework Project for my CalculatorFX application development work which utilizes the JavaFX 8 Framework.

 FrameworkProjectSC contains branches for the various phases of my development work.